samsquire/ideas4/README.md

 Stream processing, pattern matching and the expression problem solution

+Code Migrations

 # 257. Inside, outside behaviours

-We want the freedom to define whether or not an object is inside or outside the behaviour of another object.
+We want the freedom to define whether an object is inside or outside the behaviour of another object.

 # 258. The Core program